eviltester/junitexamples/src/test/java/assertions/readme.md

 Different teams use different coding standards.
 Personally I statically access.
 And I find it easier to teach people using this approach because code completion helps them learn.

-See `JavaSaticallyImportAssertsTest` for an example of statically importing.
+See `staticimportsvsaccess` package for an example of statically importing.

-In the examples I use static access, rather than import for readability.
+In the examples I use static access in JUnit 4 and JUnit 5 rather than import for:

+- readability
+- ease of code completion

+In Truth and AssertJ, I use static import again for readability and ease of code completion.

+The difference is that Truth and AssertJ are both fluent interfaces based around method chaining, whereas JUnit 4 and Junit 5 are single method calls.

 ## JUnit 5 Assertions